-Eating lentil soup is a lot like sliding into fuzzy slippers and putting on jammies midday.
-It’s the food equivalent to a warm hug.
-Lentil soup is sometimes seen as bland, but they have a delicate earthy flavor that makes them a great canvas for bold flavors.
-Here’s a few suggestions on how to amp up your lentil soup game for this fall and winter.
+Lentil soup is just cozy.
+And while lentils are sometimes perceived as bland, in our opinion, their delicate, earthy flavor simply makes them a perfect canvas for bold spices.
+Here’s a few suggestions on how to amp up your lentil soup game this fall.

 Lentil Nutrition Basics

-Lentils are neither a seed or grain.
-Although grouped as part of the family of pulse and beans (they do grow in a pod), lentils are in actuality, a unique food with some top notch benefits.
+Although grouped with pulse and beans (they do grow in a pod), lentils are actually a unique, ancient food — and they come with some top notch benefits.

-Lentils, no matter which variety, are a nutrient dense food that is so healthy, the soup alone is often a full nutritious meal.
-The calories and nutritional profile do vary a bit between types, but in general a cup of cooked lentils is about 200 to 280 calories.
-In that same cup, you get: 34% RDI of iron, 137% of Vitamin A, about 60 % of Vitamin C, about 15% of the potassium and a whopping 52% of the RDI for fiber.
-The amount and quality of the protein however, sends lentil-eaters into ecstasy, with up to 20% of the RDI.
+All varieties and colors of lentils are nutrient-dense, and lentil soups are often complete meals unto themselves.
+The calories and nutritional profile do vary a bit between types, but in general, a cup of cooked lentils ranges somewhere between 200 and 280 calories.
+In that same cup, you’ll get about 34% recommended dietary intake of iron, 137% of Vitamin A, 60 % of your necessary Vitamin C, 15% of your daily potassium, and a whopping 52% of the fiber you need for the day.
+And perhaps best of all: it packs 20% of the protein you need.
 With no cholesterol, and low levels of natural sodium and sugars, it’s a pantry staples that earns its place.

-Lentils cook in well under an hour on the stovetop, but, do make sure to pick over the lentils before cooking — there can be teeny pebbles and such that you should remove.
-Give them a quick rinse, just to get any dirt or dust off and you are ready to cook.
+Make sure to pick over lentils before cooking — there can be teeny pebbles that you should remove.
+Give them a quick rinse to get any dirt or dust off them, and you’re ready to start cooking.

-Cooked red lentils turn the soup both creamy and lovely orange-yellow in this super-lemony version.
-This quick-cooking vegan soup is ready for the stovetop or even in the Instapot.
-Leftovers are incredible especially when topped with a dollop of pesto.
+Cooked red lentils turn the soup both creamy and lovely orange-yellow in this exceptionally bright, citrus-forward soup.
+A quick-cooking, vegan dish, this does well in the Instapot, too.
+Leftovers are incredible — especially when topped with a dollop of pesto.

-In well under an hour — from prep to serve time — this soup sings with the charm of toasty cardamom.
-Cardamom brings out the natural sweetness of the veggies and adds a delicious depth of flavor.
-The carrots add to that sweetness, but they also take this soup into the nutritional stratosphere of Vitamin A. It’s also vegan, paleo-friendly, and gluten-free.
+This lentil soup takes less than an hour to prep and cook, lasts beautifully in the fridge for up to a week, and absolutely sings of toasty cardamom.
+Cardamom brings out the natural sweetness of the vegetables and adds a remarkable depth of flavor.
+The carrots add sweetness, and pack some Vitamin A. This option is also vegan, paleo-friendly, and gluten-free.